List of Emmerdale characters introduced in 2017: Matt

 Matt, played by Jack Hickey, made his first appearance on 12 May 2017.
 The character and casting details were announced on 9 May.
 Matt is the former boyfriend of Carly Hope (Gemma Atkinson), and the father of her son, Billy, who died shortly after he was born.
 Matt departed the village with Carly on 2 June 2017.

 Matt comes to the village to ask Carly why she did not inform him about Billy's death at the time.
 Speaking to an Irish Daily Star reporter, Hickey called the storyline "a heartbreaking one" and said, "Matt is a grieving dad, and he and Carly have a complicated and dark history.
 And it's safe to say he comes back to confront her on several levels."
 Daniel Kilkelly of Digital Spy also hinted that another resident would "have their eye on Matt".

-In May 2017, Carly saw a photo of Matt on social media and sent him a message.
-Matt pitched up in Emmerdale and booked into the B&B. Matt came face to face with Carly and confronted her about not telling him their son was dead.
-He explained how he felt guilty for grieving the son he didn't know.
-Carly's boyfriend Marlon Dingle walked in and upon seeing how distressed Carly was, he tried to throw Matt out but Matt punched him.
+In May 2017, Carly sees a photo of Matt on social media and sends him a message.
+Matt pitches up in Emmerdale and books into the B&B. He comes face to face with Carly and confronts her about not telling him their son was dead.
+He explains how he felt guilty for grieving the son he did not know.
+Carly's boyfriend Marlon Dingle walks in and, upon seeing how distressed Carly is, tries to throw out Matt, but Matt punches him.